Akashix0/configure-ad/README.md

 <h2>Lessons Learned</h2>

-Doing this lab has made me learn how to set up Active Directory and join clients to the domain.
-I also created users and assigned the necessary permissions.
+Doing this lab has helped me learn how to set up Active Directory and join clients to the domain.
+I also created users and assigned the necessary permissions and revoked permissions.
 Active Directory is not difficult to learn despite all the menu navigation that takes place.
-This lab is a segway for me to learn about DNS settings in-depth and file permissions in action.
-I will go into detail about these topics in other labs.
+This lab helped me better visualize permissions and the Active Directory menu and use case.